-Jasmine has gone from not having a savings account at all, to becoming very passionate about saving money.
+Jasmine has gone from working at Burger King and not having a savings account at all, to becoming passionate about saving money.
 She has saved over $8,000 in 7 months and is focused on continuing to grow her savings.
-Today, she is sharing her progress with us!
+Today, she is sharing her progress with us and her tips on how to save money!

 I started off with $0 in my savings account and I saved a little over $8,000.00 in less than 7 months.